Sofia Akateva: 2021–22 season: International junior debut

 Akateva made her junior international debut at the 2021 JGP Russia held in Krasnoyarsk in mid-September.
-At the event, she surpassed teammate Kamila Valieva's junior world record scores for the free program and total combined score and came close to matching teammate Alena Kostornaia's junior world record for the short program to take the title by a comfortable 27 point margin ahead of silver medalist Anastasia Zinina.
+At the event, she surpassed teammate Kamila Valieva's junior world record scores for the free program and total combined score and took the title by a comfortable 27 point margin ahead of silver medalist Anastasia Zinina.
 Across her two programs, Akateva landed two triple Axels, one in combination, and three quad jumps, the toe loop, and the Salchow, two in combination.
 She is the first woman to land three quads and a triple Axel in one program.

 At her second JGP assignment, the 2021 JGP Poland, Akateva skated two clean programs, again executing two triple Axels and three quad jumps over the course of the competition to claim the title ahead of compatriot Elizaveta Kulikova and South Korean competitor Shin Ji-a.
 Due to her results over her two events, Akateva qualified to the 2021–22 Junior Grand Prix Final as the top-seeded competitor in the junior women's event.
 Akateva's results also automatically qualified her a spot in the senior-level 2022 Russian Championships, but she was barred from competing there by the Russian Figure Skating Federation as her birthday fell after the age-eligibility cutoff date.

 In February 2022, Akateva handily won her second consecutive junior national title at the 2022 Russian Junior Championships.
 She placed first in both segments of competition to take the gold medal by an over 23-point margin ahead of silver medalist Sofia Samodelkina.